JockLawrie/GenerateSysimage.jl/README.md

 This package:

 1. Generates a temporary project with the list of supplied packages as dependencies.
-2. Creates a sysimage from the temporary package and stores it in the `GenerateSysimage.jl/output` directory.
+2. Creates a sysimage from the temporary project and stores it in the `GenerateSysimage.jl/output` directory.
-3. Deletes the temporary package.
+3. Deletes the temporary project.